 How many agencies does United Way Niagara fund?

-United Way Niagara funds more than 115 programs and special initiatives across the region, forming a network of care for more than 100,000 people.
+United Way funds 114 programs and special initiatives across the Niagara Region, forming a network of care for over 163,000 people.

 What is the reason for the recent amalgamation?

 Three organizations were merged into one to build strong and enhanced fundraising objectives which will better meet the needs of individuals and communities across Niagara.
 The merge will result in a reduction of duplication of efforts across the three organizations, including fundraising and community services efforts.

 Today and going forward, any donation made to United Way Niagara will be allocated according to the wishes of the donor.
 This includes designating donations to a specific community, charitable agency or program.
 Donations will continue to help build a stronger local community and a stronger Niagara.
 In the end, the goal of the amalgamation is to increase funding for all communities through stronger, more enhanced fundraising.

 United Way and Labour – working together to strengthen communities across Canada

 We’re stronger together.
 The Canadian Labour Congress has a long and proud history with the United Way Centraide Movement to build strong resilient communities.
 Let’s continue our work!

 READ FULL LETTER OF SUPPORT

 Unions are an important force for democracy, not just in the workplace, but beyond.
 Here in Canada, we have a strong social safety net in place to catch us when we need help.
 That’s due in part to the strength of the Labour movement and unions.